-Twenty-three years later, the Police Unity Tour will arrive at the National Law Enforcement Officers Memorial in Washington, DC, on May 12th, 2021 with more than 2,400 Police Unity Tour participants including riders, motorcycles and support personnel.
+Twenty-five years later, the Police Unity Tour will arrive at the National Law Enforcement Officers Memorial in Washington, DC, on May 12th, 2021 with more than 2,600 Police Unity Tour participants including riders, motorcycles and support personnel.
 These individuals are comprised from nine Police Unity Tour Chapters representing more than 40 states and several countries.

 The journey is long and challenging.
 But for the Police Unity Tour participants, it is what they strive for throughout the year.
 Through fundraising and physical training, they know that their efforts raise awareness of the ultimate sacrifice made by so many law enforcement officers.